Satyrium californica

-The wingspan is 25–32 mm.
-The upperside is brown with an orange spot on the hindwings.
-The outer edge of the forewings usually has row of orange spots.
-The underside is brown-grey with orange crescents and a postmedian band of black spots.
-Each hindwing has two tails.
+Description

+The wingspan is 25-32 mm.
+Underside of wings are gray with band of black spots and band of orange markings near the margin.
+The hindwing has a pale blue spot with small or no orange cap, and two "tails."
+Upperside of wings are brown with orange markings near these tails on the hindwings.

+Behavior

 Adults feed on the nectar of various flowers, including Eriogonum and Asclepias species.
 In Canada, the larvae feed on Cercocarpus, Salix species, buckbrush (Ceanothus spp.), antelope-brush (Purshia tridentata), oaks (Quercus spp.), cherry (Prunus spp.), and saskatoon (Amelanchier alnifolia).
 In California, they are noted to feed on oaks, Apocynum cannabinum, Marrubium species, Ceanothus velutinus, California buckeye, milkweed, and other plants.

 Adults are active April to September, depending on region.
 They overwinter as eggs.